Carnival and cruise sector count cost of disaster

 That impact is from loss of use of the ship alone and does not take into account the likely impact on bookings.
 Carnival said it anticipated further costs to the business that it was too early to determine.

-Costa Concordia is insured for 405 million euros ($513 million) by insurers including XL, RSA and Generali, with specialist marine insurers providing extra cover for potential injury claims, industry sources said.
+Costa Concordia is insured for 405 million euros by insurers including XL (XL.N), RSA (RSA.L) and Generali (GASI.MI), with specialist marine insurers providing extra cover for potential injury claims, industry sources said.

 An RSA spokesperson said the company's exposure to the disaster was below 10 million euros, while a spokesperson for Generali said the impact on the company would be small.
 XL could not immediately be reached.